ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 Note that this binding only handles configuration directly handled within Xfconf.
 It is not able to configure settings which live outside Xfconf such as Gtk themes.
-However, since settings such as the Gtk theme part of the Xfce desktop itself, this binding is not able to configure Xfce fully.
+However, since settings such as the Gtk theme are part of the Xfce desktop itself, this binding is not able to configure all aspects of Xfce.

 ## Further Links